idm-oxford/climate-epidemics/paper/paper.md

    suitability models by fitting the temperature dependence of model parameters describing vector and pathogen traits to laboratory data [@mordecai_detecting_2017].
-   A selection of climate-VBD suitability models from the literature are also available [@kaye_impact_2024;@mordecai_detecting_2017;@parham_modelling_2010;@ryan_global_2019;@taylor_predicting_2019;@villena_temperature_2022;@yang_assessing_2009].
+   A selection of climate-VBD suitability models from the literature are also available as built-in examples [@kaye_impact_2024;@mordecai_detecting_2017;@parham_modelling_2010;@ryan_global_2019;@taylor_predicting_2019;@villena_temperature_2022;@yang_assessing_2009].
-3. Accessor class for `xarray` datasets (`xarray.Dataset.climepi`): provides methods for combining climate data with epidemiological models, and for assessing and visualizing the importance of different climate uncertainty sources [@hawkins_potential_2009], as well as other utility methods.
+3. Accessor class for `xarray` datasets (`xarray.Dataset.climepi`): provides methods for combining climate data with epidemiological models, and for assessing and visualizing the importance of different climate uncertainty sources [@hawkins_potential_2009,@hart_climate_2025], as well as other utility methods.
 4. Front-end application (`app`) subpackage: provides a method for running the front-end application locally.